hypervel/hypervel.org/docs/docs/mail.md

 #### MailerSend Driver

-[MailerSend](https://www.mailersend.com/), a transactional email and SMS service, maintains their own API based mail driver for Laravel Hyperf.
+[MailerSend](https://www.mailersend.com/), a transactional email and SMS service, maintains their own API based mail driver for Hypervel.
 The package containing the driver may be installed via the Composer package manager:

 ```shell:no-line-numbers
 composer require mailersend/laravel-driver